 Congratulations to this year’s SRHE Newer Researcher Poster Prize winner, Fionna McLauchlan (King’s College London).
 Fionna’s poster, entitled “Care Experience and Higher Education Choices: How does experience of the care system in England influence higher education decision-making and choices for care experienced young people entering undergraduate study in the UK?” is available to view here: click here to view.

 This year’s conference programme can be viewed as a PDF by clicking here.
 A full programme, including abstracts is available via our conference platform Oxford Abstracts for those registered to the event.
-We highly recommend referencing the Oxford Abstracts version of the timetable as any changes are updated there in live time.
+Posters can also be viewed in the Poster Gallery in Oxford Abstracts.

 with Professor Ellen Hazelkorn, joint Editor of Policy Reviews in Higher Education

 with Dr João Miguel dos Santos.
 In this two-part session, João will discuss on a number of topics relating to peer review including: being or becoming a first-time reviewer; the relationship between peer reviewers and editors; and good peer reviewing practice.
 Following João’s presentation, participants will have the opportunity to interact with examples of peer reviews, and ask questions about the peer review process.

 Studies in Higher Education on: Preparing Special Issues, with Professor Jens Jungblut 11:00 - 11:50 Thursday, 8 December